e1r1kk/e1r1kk.github.io/_posts/2025-10-06-metaCTF-August-CTF-writeups.md

 }
 ```

-Based on the response, we uncover two more columns: "difficulty" and "question."
-To see if these are all the columns, we can do a simple UNION SELECT NULL query to check the number of columns within the "problems" table.
-Since we know 4 of the columns already, we can input "' UNION SELECT NULL,NULL,NULL,NULL from problems;--"  to see if we get rewarded points.
+Based on the response, we uncover two more columns: **difficulty** and **question.** To see if these are all the columns, we can do a simple **UNION SELECT NULL** query to check the number of columns within the **problems** table.
+Since we know 4 of the columns already, we can input " **' UNION SELECT NULL,NULL,NULL,NULL from problems;--**  to see if we get rewarded points.
 Once inputted, we got the following response:

 ![unionSelect](\assets\images\August2025MetaCTF\unionSelect.png)

 This confirms that there are only 4 columns within this table.
 Now we can start making a query that will retrieve our final flag.

-At first, I tried doing " ' UNION SELECT answer, id, question, difficulty from problems where question = "What is the flag for this CTF challenge?", " using the question provided from the briefing to try and limit down the output to just our flag.
+At first, I tried doing " **' UNION SELECT answer, id, question, difficulty from problems where question = "What is the flag for this CTF challenge?"**, using the question provided from the briefing to try and limit down the output to just our flag.
 At first, I thought this wasn't doing anything and I was starting to wonder if I was going down the wrong rabbit hole.
 But after the game ended, I noticed that where it records your answer, it was storing the question instead:

 ![weirdAnswerOutput](\assets\images\August2025MetaCTF\weirdAnswerOutput.png)